Understand Methods to Relieve Your Tooth Sensitivity

 Turmeric

 Turmeric is a yellow spice and an Ayurvedic remedy for reducing inflammation.
-Turmeric contains curcumin, which can help relieve pain.
-A person can try making a paste by mixing turmeric and water and then rubbing it into their gums to help reduce pain and sensitivity in the teeth.
-However, there is no scientific research yet to support this use of turmeric.
+It contains curcumin, which can help relieve pain.
+To reduce tooth pain and sensitivity, a person can try making a paste by mixing turmeric and water and then rubbing it into their gums.
+However, no scientific research has yet supported this use of turmeric.

 Fluoride